Yes.

 You’re obviously welcome to set out to walk wherever you’d like whenever you’d like.

 Yes!
-They are currently available in standard Gildan sizes:
+They are currently available in standard Gildan sizes while supplies last:

 • Youth Small / Medium / Large